-World’s top emitter China aims to go carbon neutral by 2060
+China, top global emitter, aims to go carbon-neutral by 2060

-UNITED NATIONS (AP) — Chinese President Xi Jinping says his country will aim to stop pumping additional carbon dioxide, the main global warming gas, into the atmosphere by 2060.
+UNITED NATIONS (AP) — Chinese President Xi Jinping says his country will aim to stop adding to the global warming problem by 2060.

 Xi’s announcement during a speech Tuesday to the U.N.
-General Assembly is a significant step for the world’s biggest emitter of greenhouse gases and was immediately cheered by climate campaigners.
+General Assembly is a significant step for the world’s biggest emitter of greenhouse gases.

 Calling for a “green revolution,” Xi said the coronavirus pandemic had shown the need to preserve the environment.